pinecreativelabs/BrutalCMS/README.md

 # BrutalCMS
-A lightweight flat-file databaseless content management system for the brutalist web design trend.
+A lightweight flat-file databaseless content management system for the brutalist web design style.
 Built with PHP, with CSV and XML files to store the data.

 ## BETA RELEASE PLAN
 The first version of Brutal CMS will be released in 3 stages.